mayank1112/tvshows-viewer-app/README.md

 ### `npm run start`

-(Use `npm run start:server-only` and `npm run client-only` for development with hot reloading in your local).
-App will open automatically in browser on port 3000
+(Use `npm run start:server-only` and `npm run client-only` for development with hot reloading in your local.
+App will open automatically in browser on port 3000)

 Run Unit tests:
 ### `npm run test`